Hormone Therapy May Affect Accuracy of Mammogram and Biopsy for Breast Cancer

 Postmenopausal hormone therapy with the female hormones estrogen alone or estrogen plus progestin (combined hormone therapy) effectively manages several common menopausal symptoms.
 However, large clinical trials conducted as part of the Women’s Health Initiative (WHI) raised concerns about the health risks of these therapies.
 In 2002, for example, it was reported that combined estrogen plus progestin increases the risk of breast cancer, heart disease, stroke, and blood clots.
 Women taking estrogen plus progestin had fewer fractures and were less likely to develop colorectal cancer, but for most women, these benefits were thought to be outweighed by the risks.
-Although hormone therapy increases the risk of breast cancer (see first article in related news), it is not clear how it effects detection of breast cancer.
+Although hormone therapy increases the risk of breast cancer, it is not clear how it effects detection of breast cancer.

 Researchers affiliated with the WHI recently evaluated data from the WHI trial to determine if hormone therapy affected the accuracy of diagnosis of breast cancer.
 The WHI trial included more than 16,000 postmenopausal women who were treated either with combined hormone therapy or placebo (inactive substitute).
 Data evaluated included mammography and breast examinations that were performed when the trial began and annually throughout the trial.
 Breast biopsies (removal of a sample of tissue for microscopic evaluation) were performed if there a suspicious area was found on mammography or clinical exam.